mikiec84/generator-botlerplate/README.md

 ![alt text][logo]

-Recast.AI official Generator Botlerplate in Node.js with [Yeoman](https://yeoman.io)
+Recast.AI's official Generator Botlerplate in Node.js with [Yeoman](https://yeoman.io)

 ## Synospis

-This module is a generator for starting your project with a lot of strong bases.
+This module is a generator that will help you easily start your project!

-For more instructions about Botlerplate, go to [Github Botlerplate](https://github.com/RecastAI/botlerplate)
+For more instructions on the Botlerplate, go to [Github Botlerplate](https://github.com/RecastAI/botlerplate)

 ## Installation